Editor’s Notes

 • Translations: LZ relied heavily on translations, frequently adopting or adapting the wording of specific renditions.
 I have tried to indicate wherever possible the specific translations LZ used, which in most cases can be identified either from internal evidence or from such sources as the partial lists of LZ’s library books.
 When offering translations of untranslated passages in LZ’s works, I have preferred to use renditions that are as literal as possible and follow the syntax closely, in some cases jury-rigging my own versions.

-• Although there are a few exceptions, I have largely avoided hyperlinks outside of this website in order to avoid the interminable problem of dead links.
+• Although there are some exceptions, I have largely avoided hyperlinks outside of this website in order to avoid the interminable problem of dead links.
 In most cases, sources are quoted extensively enough that it is an easy matter to search for the fuller texts.
 However, among the bibliographies there is a listing of sources, most of which can be found online.
+The Internet Archive in particular often has the precise editions LZ used.

 • As a reader, LZ is possibly the most canonical American poet of the 20th century—he loved reading classics.
 The immediate advantage of this is that the majority of LZ’s sources are readily available on the web, which has made this project much easier than might have originally been anticipated.
 Particularly because LZ so often composed by reworking found materials in various ways, it is important to identify as precisely as possible the editions or translations he used, which I have tried to indicate whenever possible.

 • Dictionaries: As is well-known, in his later life LZ acquired and was fond of using the Century Dictionary and Cyclopedia in ten volumes, from which he used both etymological information and sample quotations.
 Happily, this dictionary is freely available online, and I have used it often for definitions and etymological information in the notes for “A”-12 and following, since LZ mentions that he acquired the Century around 1950 (Prep+ 35).
 While the Century is a marvelous work, at times its definitions can be quaint and quirky, so occasionally for the sake of lucidity I have opted for a more standard dictionary definition.
-According to Peter Quartermain (“Writing and Authority” 160), in writing Thanks to the Dictionary off and on during the 1930s, LZ used two different dictionaries: Funk and Wagnalls Practical Standard Dictionary (1930) and Webster’s Collegiate Dictionary (1917).
+In writing Thanks to the Dictionary off and on during the 1930s, LZ used two different dictionaries: Funk and Wagnalls Practical Standard Dictionary (1930) and Webster’s Collegiate Dictionary (1917), and images of the relevant pages are reproduced with the annotations to that work.
 It should be kept in mind that LZ also used various foreign language dictionaries, particularly in relation to his late work where homophonic transliteration becomes an increasingly important compositional method, especially from Greek, Latin and Hebrew.
+Although my personal view is that LZ’s reliance on etymological suggestions has been exaggerated by some commentators (more important is homophonic suggestion in the later work), 80 Flowers is an exception which draws primarily on a range of reference books including many dictionaries or related word books.
+The annotations to 80 Flowers include a full list of the sources LZ used, which include over a dozen dictionaries and thesauruses.

 • “A”-22 and “A”-23 pose special problems for the annotator, since they are almost entirely stitched together from numerous reworked sources that are often compacted or blended together.
 My own perspective is that the identification of sources in these sections is of limited value in actually reading the poems.
-This is at odds with a number of commentators, who argue that these poems cannot be competently read without going back to LZ’s workbooks, identifying his sources and attempting a reconstruction of his compositional process.
+This is at odds with a number of commentators, who argue that these poems cannot be competently read without going back to LZ’s workbooks, identifying his sources and reconstructing the meanings of these allusions.
 There is something irresistible in attempting to uncover the sources behind texts that by and large are almost entirely constructed from prior texts, however complex and peculiar their transformations, and this does require going to LZ’s not always legible workbooks at the Humanities Research Center at the University of Texas, Austin.
-The notes to these movements incorporate the source identifications made by prior scholarship, but predominately reflect my own research and discoveries.
+The notes to these movements incorporate the source identifications made by prior scholarship, but predominately reflect my own work with the notebooks.
 They are certainly not complete, however that might be conceived, but the sources of the large majority of lines have been identified so that the overall shape and organization of the movements with regard to their use of materials is evident.
-More importantly, the notes indicate the range of methods by which LZ transformed his source materials.
+More importantly, these source materials reveal the range of methods by which LZ transformed them for generate his poems.
 Nevertheless, even a definitive identification of a given source text that he is reworking will not in itself fully account for LZ’s text, as all manner of other associations, recurrences or intersecting texts—sometimes highly subjective and buried—are always possible.
 For my take of what LZ is doing with his sources in “A”-22 & -23, see commentary in the Z-Notes.
-Perhaps what is ultimately required is the digital reproduction and transcription of LZ’s working notebooks and reading marginalia (see Paul Zukofsky’s note on the latter).
+Perhaps what is ultimately required is the digital reproduction and transcription of LZ’s working notebooks and reading marginalia (see Paul Zukofsky’s note on the latter), which would be a very large and challenging task.